yuanguohuo/markdown/virtualization-4-kvmtool-pci.md

 A very common pattern in which such operations happen is:

 - CPU writes input to RAM;
-- CPU tells the device where the input data is in RAM, and were the output should go to (RAM address or some special memory like Video memory for GPU rendering);
+- CPU tells the device where the input data is in RAM, and where the output should go to (RAM address or some special memory like Video memory for GPU rendering);
 - device reads input data from main memory via DMA.
 Again, more TLP packets;
 - device does some work;
 - device writes output data back to main memory via DMA;